 Dear New and Expectant Parents!

-Receiving a Down Syndrome diagnosis can present many different emotions and to some it may feel overwhelming.
-There are many different ways to process the diagnosis, all in which are completely okay.
+Receiving a Down Syndrome diagnosis can present many different emotions and to some, it may feel overwhelming.
+There are many different ways to process the diagnosis, all of which are completely okay.
 What we want you to know is that you are not alone!

 Please contact our network so that we can assist you in the best way possible.